 National advertisers compile and maintain large mailing lists of addresses nationwide, often for mailing coupons or local, weekly circulars.
 The publications are printed well in advance of their expected mailing date, so it usually takes six to eight weeks for your request to take effect.

 The nation's major consumer credit bureaus -- Equifax, Experian, Innovis and Trans Union -- established a toll-free number to get off lists for pre-approved credit card solicitations.
 The recording will ask for your social security number, full name, address and telephone number.

 Or you can go to the OPTOUT Web site to get off of these lists of pre-approved credit card solicitations.

 The service allows you to opt out for two years or permanently.
 No matter what you pick, you can "opt back in" at any time by calling this same number.

 Disposal tip: Make sure to rip up the application form before you discard it.
 This helps prevent "identity theft" and protects your credit and your privacy.

 These firms provide national lists for non-financial data.
-Call to toll-free 800 numbers listed below to request that you name and address be removed form their mailing lists.
+Call the toll free numbers listed below to request that your name and address be removed from their mailing lists.